the-can-of-soup/pm_threads/README.md

 > [!IMPORTANT]
 >
 > This extension is still in beta.
-Breaking changes may be introduced at any point.
+Though I will avoid it as much as possible, breaking changes may still be introduced.
+Also, expect bugs.
 The following have not been finished:
 > - Code for one or more blocks
 > - Thumbnail (?)
 > - Icon (?)